CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-GitHub is a Git the repository hosting service and provide the web-base graphical interface, access control and several collaboratiion features.
+GitHub is a Git the repository hosting service and provide the web-base graphical interface, access control and several collaboration features.

 ## Question 15

 What does it mean to "Commit your changes"?

-To save
+To save your repository at a specific time.
+Thus it is best practice to commit often.

 ## Question 16